good-loop/doc/pages/policy/whistleblower-policy.md

 ethical standards.

-Therefore, it is policy for employees, when they reasonably believe that questionable accounting, data, or auditing practices have occurred or are occurring, to report those concerns (on an anonymous basis, if the employees so desire).
+Therefore, it is policy for employees, when they reasonably believe that illegal activity or questionable accounting, data, or auditing practices have occurred or are occurring, to report those concerns (on an anonymous basis, if the employee so desires).
 All good faith reports will be taken seriously and will be promptly investigated.
 All information disclosed during the course of the investigation will remain confidential, except as necessary to conduct the investigation and take any remedial action.